 - Architect: Hellmuth, Obata & Kassabaum (HOK)

 - Building owner: City of Anaheim

 - Management and Food & Beverage: Anaheim Arena Management, LLC

 - Main Tenant: Anaheim Ducks (Anaheim Ducks Hockey Club, LLC)

-- The arena is home to the annual Wooden Legacy and the Big West Basketball Tournament
+- The arena was home to the Big West Basketball Tournament from 2011 to 2019

 - Hockey Capacity: 17,174

 - Basketball Capacity: 18,336

 - Center Stage Capacity: 18,900

 - Total Number of Suites: 83